 The project would not have permanent impacts to fish passage or migration.
 During construction, movement of salmonid species may be affected by noise (e.g., vibration from construction equipment, hoe-ramming) and visual stressors (e.g., artificial light, sudden movements).
 Dewatering portions of the streams (where construction would occur) and relocating aquatic species, if present, outside of the work area would reduce these effects.

-The diversion itself would temporarily restrict the movement of rearing juvenile salmonids, potentially making them more vulnerable to stress and predation, however the timing of diversion avoids the late fall-winter migration period for adult salmon that may pass through the project area to spawn, and avoids most of the spring-early summer smolt out-migration.
+The diversion itself would temporarily restrict the movement of rearing juvenile salmonids, potentially making them more vulnerable to stress and predation; however, the timing of diversion avoids the late fall-winter migration period for adult salmon that may pass through the project area to spawn, and avoids most of the spring-early summer smolt out-migration.

-Impacts to habitat, such as temporal loss of riparian vegetation, would not result in a measurable decrease in the quality of the rearing habitat or migration corridors for salmonid species.
+Impacts to habitat, such as temporary loss of riparian vegetation, would not result in a measurable decrease in the quality of the rearing habitat or migration corridors for salmonid species.
 A Revegetation Plan would be implemented to restore the project area to preconstruction conditions with native tree and plant species.
-Additional standard measures described in Section 1.4 would avoid and minimize impacts to the movement and migration of salmonids.
-Given the above, Caltrans has determined the project would have a "Less Than Significant Impact" to movement of salmonid species and established migratory corridors.
+Additional Standard Measures and Best Management Practices described in Section 1.4 would avoid and minimize impacts to the movement and migration of salmonids.
+Given the above, a determination was made that the project would have a "Less Than Significant Impact" to movement of salmonid species and established migratory corridors.

-Per FESA, Caltrans has determined the proposed project may affect, is likely to adversely affect listed salmonid species and Caltrans will continue to consult with NMFS regarding project effects on these species, which include CC Chinook salmon, SONCC coho salmon, and NC Steelhead.
+Per FESA, Caltrans has determined the proposed project may affect, is likely to adversely affect listed salmonid species and Caltrans will continue to consult with NMFS regarding project effects on these species, which include CC Chinook salmon and NC steelhead.